 THEME: WAVE YOUR CHRISTIAN VICTORY FLAG

-While we wave our national flag when our national (football) team wins a championship, the Jews of the biblical times waved palm branches to celebrate their victories.
-For example, around 170BC, the Maccabees led some fellow Jews to defeat the Greeks who had earlier taken over Jerusalem and desecrated the Temple.
-On the occasion of the purification of the Temple and the celebration of the victory, the Jews sang songs of praise to God while waving palm and other branches (cf. 2 Macc.
+While we would wave our national flag if our national [football] team wins a championship, the Jews of the bible times would wave palm branches to celebrate their victories.
+For example, around 170BC, the Maccabees led some fellow Jews to defeat the Greeks who had earlier on taken over Jerusalem and desecrated the Temple.
+On the occasion of the purification of the Temple and the celebration of the victory, the Jews sang songs of praises to God while waving PALM and other branches (cf. 2 Macc.
 10:7).

-Thus, as Jesus entered Jerusalem on that fateful day – which we now call Palm Sunday – the jubilant crowd was celebrating the victories of their Hero!
+Thus, as Jesus entered Jerusalem on that faithful day – which we now call PALM Sunday – the jubilant crowd was celebrating the victories of the Jesus, their HERO!
 They were celebrating the victories of Jesus over evil:

-- His victory over sickness (the many times he healed the sick, lame, blind, etc.)
+- His victory over sickness [the many times he healed the sick, lame, blind…],

 - His victory over evil possessions,

-- His victory in raising the dead (the most recent then being the raising of Lazarus; this made many people want to see who Jesus was].
+- His victory in raising the dead [the most recent of which was the raising of Lazarus; this made many people want to see who Jesus was].

-Beloved, as the crowd celebrated the victories of Jesus, they did not, however, know that they were welcoming him to the Jerusalem ‘stadium’ for the greatest of all his victories – his victory over sin, death and Satan (the author of these evils).
+Beloved, as the crowd celebrated the victories of Jesus, they didn’t, however, know that they were welcoming him to the “stadium” for the greatest of all his victories – his victory over Satan on the latter’s own home ground.

-Similarly, we could say that as the crowds waved the palm branches in Jerusalem, the angels, who had the fore-knowledge that it was the celebration of Jesus’ anticipated victory over Satan, were prostrating and worshipping in heaven!
+So we could say that as the crowds waved the PALM branches in Jerusalem, the angels, who had the fore-knowledge that it was the celebration of Jesus’ anticipatedvictory over Satan, were prostrating and worshipping in heaven!

 - P – Prayer

-- M – Mercy (deeds of mercy and forgiveness; for Jesus says that it is mercy that God desires: Matt.
-9:13).
+- M – Mercy [deeds of mercy and forgiveness; for Jesus says, it is mercy that God desires (Mt.
+9:13)]

 By Very Rev. Fr.
 John Louis